Research to Prevent and Treat Disease | PCOM South Georgia

 • Recruit qualified faculty to educate students in the process and practice of research.

-• Establish an infrastructure for research.
+• Expand the infrastructure for research.

 • Develop and initiate research studies.